google/flatbuffers/docs/source/CppUsage.md

 The following attributes are supported:

--   `native_shared` (on a field): For string fields, this enables the usage of string pooling (i.e. CreateSharedString) as default serialization behavior.
+-   `shared` (on a field): For string fields, this enables the usage of string pooling (i.e. `CreateSharedString`) as default serialization behavior.

+    Specifically, `CreateXxxDirect` functions and `Pack` functions for object based API (see below) will use `CreateSharedString` to create strings.

 ## Object based API.  {#flatbuffers_cpp_object_based_api}